Set up locations and devices using the InStore device CLI

 chmod +x index.js

-4. Create an environment file (.env) with the following variables:
+4. Create a .env file with the following variables:

 VariableDescription

-SCOPES(Optional) Comma-separated list of the scopes used by your API Client for InStore.
+SCOPES(Optional) Comma-separated list of scopes for your API Client for InStore.

 cp .env.example .env